DevEpos/devepos.github.io/src/projects/sap-gui/db-browser/installation.md

 order: 3
 ---
 :::info
-All needed repositories - including this one - are to be installed via [abapGit](https://github.com/abapGit/abapGit#abapGit)
+All needed repositories - including this one - are to be installed via [abapGit](https://github.com/abapGit/abapGit#abapGit).
+To avoid any installation issues, make sure that abapGit is up to date.
 :::

 ## Install of dependencies